Nutlope/roomGPT/README.md

 - [ ] Maybe replace the pic in the homescreen
 - [ ] Add more themes and types of rooms
 - [ ] Add aggresive rate limiting
+- [ ] Play around with the prompt based on levelsio project
+- [ ] Test out other models and tweak params to obtain optimal results, might be tied to hough for faster generations

 ## Todos v2

-- [ ] Test out other models and tweak params to obtain optimal results
 - [ ] Sharability features - look at Replicate's project for inspo
   - [ ] Add ability to generate shareable links – show
   - [ ] Also use dynamic OGs to make this work as well